Self-Calibrating BCIs: Ranking and Recovery of Mental Targets Without Labels: Discussion, Limitations, and Conclusions

 \section{Discussion, Limitations, and Conclusions}

-We addressed the problem of recovering image targets that a participant has in mind using only unlabeled EEG responses recorded while viewing a sequence of unlabeled images.
-Unlike previous BCI-driven visual decoding tasks that rely on labeled data and/or map brain signals onto discrete categories, our self-calibrating approach iteratively searches a continuous high-dimensional latent space guided only by unlabeled brain responses.
-We demonstrated that our \algoname{} algorithm can address this problem, recovering images indistinguishable from the targets participants had in mind, as confirmed by a user study ($N=53$).
+We addressed the problem of recovering image targets that a participant has in mind using only unlabeled EEG responses recorded while viewing a sequence of unlabeled images in continuous stimuli spaces.
+We demonstrated that our \algoname{} algorithm can address this problem, recovering images indistinguishable from the targets participants had in mind, as confirmed by user studies.

-\textbf{Dataset contribution.} To our knowledge, we release the first EEG dataset (n=9234) for exploring SC-BCI in continuous domains with stimuli represented in a latent space and participants actively engaging with a target in mind.
+\textbf{Dataset contribution.} To our knowledge, we release the first EEG dataset ($N=9234$) for exploring SC-BCI in continuous domains with stimuli represented in a latent space and participants actively engaging with a target in mind.

-\textbf{Limitations.} This study is restricted to face stimuli from one pre-trained GAN, the acquisition protocol never explored latent distances $>40$ (Euclidean) from the target, and relied on a predefined similarity function in the stimuli latent space.
-The optimization was run in a lower-dimensional latent subspace chosen for computational efficiency, which may bias optimization.
+\textbf{Limitations.} This study is restricted to face stimuli from one pre-trained GAN.
+Therefore, our experiments were limited to synthetic faces and generalization to real existing faces is yet to be explored.
+The acquisition protocol never explored latent distances $>40$ (Euclidean) from the target, and relied on a predefined similarity function in the stimuli latent space.
+The optimization was run in a lower-dimensional latent subspace chosen for computational efficiency using simple heuristics, which may bias optimization.
+There may be alternatives that can improve our results.
 Real-time performance and cross-subject generalization remain untested.

 \textbf{Broader impact.} Ethical considerations are critical as inferring intent without explicit consent raises privacy concerns~\cite{davis2024physiological,farwell1991truth}.
 Working on explainable SC-BCIs and methods to assess confidence in their predictions will play a crucial role.
 The technology could broaden access to communication for users who cannot provide reliable overt feedback (e.g., individuals with severe motor impairments) and open new forms of adaptive human-computer interaction.
 Future work should pursue such benefits while remaining vigilant about misuse.